jacksoncwwong/selenium-lightFramework/README.md

 #### projectTestData.xlsx
 This is a sample spreadsheet of how I organize login credentials.
 If the current structure works for you then you can use as is (if you don't need a sub category for your users like "Sponsor" then just leave that blank).
 If you end up changing the order of columns then you'll have to update the setupEnv() method in the BaseTest.java file from Helpers folder.
 I was lazy and it currently grabs username and password just based on the column number I wrote in, I will update this in the future and have it read the column header to know what it's reading.

+## Listeners
+Listeners are used to trigger certain actions/methods/functions when certain events happen, and they are managed in the TestMethodListener.java file.
+For the most part they are very self-explanatory, there are triggers for the start/end of a suite/test, when a test is successful, **when a test failed** (probably the most important one) etc etc. If you need more control when these kinds of situations occur, this is where you'd want to do some tinkering.

 ## Methods
 There are a number of pre-written methods/functions in here.
 Few are written by me, most are just copied and refactored to fit what I'm trying to do, I will do my best here to explain what each is for: